Romero House Project

 Before the COVID-19 pandemic, our youth group (ages 8-12) met Wednesday evenings for crafts, games, a bible story, and snacks.
 Rev. Jonathan was assisted by Judy Mae Gallant and Rick Cunningham.
 He is looking forward to when Youth Group starts up again, hopefully after our Jan 31st, 2021 Confirmation, depending on our COVID level.
-Since Sept 2020 he has been holding Confirmation classes for ages 12 and over, with 1 classes left (Jan 20) before Archbishop David Edwards confirming them Dec 6th at the 10:30 am Service.
+Since Sept 2020 he has been holding Confirmation classes for ages 12 and over, with 1 classes left (Jan 20) before Archbishop David Edwards confirms the 6 participants Jan 31, 2021 at our 10:30 am Service.

 We are grateful for the many memorials and donations that are given to cover our Flower Fund and Altar Guild expenses.
 We are thankful for all who have served in the past, and for those who continue to serve.

 Our Servers assist the Celebrant with Communion and other tasks during the church service.
 We will be looking for volunteers to increase our numbers when we are able to start meeting in person again.

 L.I.F.T (Ladies in Fellowship Together) purchased 3 blue recycle bins in March 2017 and placed them around our church hall and gym areas for your convenience.
 At the same time they opened up a “Church of the Good Shepherd” account at the Golden Mile Redemption Center, 35 Linton Rd.
 For now, the proceeds of all donations to this account will go to our Sunday School.
 Thank you to all who have donated their recycling proceeds this past year and who will continue to do so going forward.